Bucharest’s Old Town

 Hanul cu Tei (“The Linden Inn”), built in 1833, is a passage between the streets of Lipscani and Blanari, wide enough to let pass a cart.
 The Linden Inn had a lucky fate: miraculously spared by the Great Fire of 1847, the Inn was carefully restored in the 1970s and preserves intact the atmosphere of early 19th century.
 Inside its tiny shops with iron shutters one can find beautiful art and antiquities galleries, painting materials stores and a cellar bar.

 After a lengthy journey through various locations in Bucharest, The She-Wolf has returned to its original site, the small square at the entrance to Lipscani.
-The statue was a gift from the city of Rome to Bucharest, in 1906, with the occasion of 40 years of King Carol I’s reign.
+The statue was a gift from the city of Rome to Bucharest, in 1906, on the occasion of 40 years of King Carol I’s reign.
 On the statue’s pedestal one can see the royalty era emblem of Bucharest, one of the finest in the city: St Demetrius on the shield, the protector saint of the city of Bucharest.